COVID: Why is Europe donating so many vaccines to Vietnam? | DW | 03.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Western nations have an interest in fueling Vietnam's pandemic recovery, as the EU's largest trade partner in Southeast Asia.
+EU nations have an interest in fueling the pandemic recovery in Vietnam, as it's the bloc's largest trade partner in Southeast Asia.
 The EU is also eager to get a geopolitical foothold in the Indo-Pacific region.

-Italy and Romania became the latest European countries to donate COVID-19 vaccines to Vietnam on August 25.
-In the weeks beforehand, Poland, the Czech Republic, Hungary and France gave doses to Hanoi.
+Italy and Romania last week became the latest European countries to donate COVID-19 vaccines to Vietnam.
+In previous weeks, Poland, the Czech Republic, Hungary and France all gave doses to Hanoi.

 DW estimates that EU states have so far donated or pledged to provide a combined total of 2.6 million inoculations to Vietnam, a key actor in Asian politics.